 With years of rapid growth and a huge consumer market, China is the largest player in the global online retail market.
-China’s e-tail market is expected to take up more than 50 percent of global retail by 2019, making it an attractive proposition for many Western brands.
+China is expected to surpass the US to become the world’s largest retail market this year, making it an attractive proposition for many Western brands.

 Once you get past the challenges of fulfillment and are considering local language content, there are a few pitfalls to be aware of, mostly related to China’s advertising regulations.
 In 2015, China revised their advertising laws of 1994, making them twice as long and increasingly enforced.
 Since these laws have been implemented, there have been over 24,000 cases of advertising breaches with 400 million CNY (about 63 million USD) worth of fines issued.

 Here are some examples of what to avoid: